Deeply Tactical ASCII Dungeon-Crawler

 Critical Hits

 A key to survival is to take advantage of Critical Hits, they deal double-damage.
-There are two ways to achieve a critical, either sneak up on an unsuspecting monster (stealth). or stun the monster first.
-Stunned monsters cannot evade attacks, so use the strongest weapon you have, it doesn't matter even if you are under-leveled for it!
+There are two ways to achieve a critical, either sneak up on an unsuspecting monster (stealth), or stun the monster first.
+Stunned monsters cannot evade attacks, so use the strongest weapon you have.

-Oh I forgot there is a third way, you can also throw a projectile at a monster that has not spotted you.
-These always deal critical damage, and did you know that you'll never miss a throw?
+Thrown projectiles will also deal critical hits if the monster has not spotted you.
 Next time you see a strong foe, remember you may not get another chance for a crit throw.

 Rest & Healing